 Scholars profiled: George Clement Bond, Johnnetta B. Cole, James Lowell Gibbs Jr., Vera Mae Green, John Langston Gwaltney, Ira E. Harrison, Delmos Jones, Diane K. Lewis, Claudia Mitchell-Kernan, Oliver Osborne, Anselme Remy, William Alfred Shack, Audrey Smedley, Niara Sudarkasa, and Charles Preston Warren II

-"Presents the next generation of scholars who continued to 'keep on keeping on' in departments, among fellow students, and with faculty who thought the natives should be located in the field and not in their midst.
-Essential for the still lonely Black, Brown, Asian, or Latinx graduate student who is trying to make their way in the discipline."--A. Lynn Bolles, professor emerita, University of Maryland, College Park
+“Presents the next generation of scholars who continued to ‘keep on keeping on’ in departments, among fellow students, and with faculty who thought the natives should be located in the field and not in their midst.
+Essential for the still lonely Black, Brown, Asian, and Latinx graduate students who are trying to make their way in the discipline.”--A. Lynn Bolles, professor emerita, University of Maryland, College Park

 Publication of this book was supported in part by the University of Illinois Press Fund for Anthropology.